Reporting and offender management (accessible)

 - failed without reasonable excuse to comply with reporting conditions

-Where the subject is a foreign national offender (FNO), refer them to the casework team, highlighting that the person may no longer require support.
+Where the subject is a foreign national offender (FNO), ROM teams should refer them to FNO RC caseworker, not the Asylum Support team, highlighting that the person may no longer require support.

 Referring further submissions (asylum)